alkerway/hls-simulator/README.md

 For live to live, timing of injected text is based on media sequence and not time.
 If no positive value is provided in the input above the text area, the next level request will set the media sequence on the injected text to be one greater than the greatest media sequence in the manifest.
 If a positive value is provided in the input above the text area, the first injected fragment will replace the original fragment at the provided media sequence.

 For live to live, instead of trying to get the timing of the original and modified manifests to match each other, the original fragments are simply replaced one for one with the injected fragments.
-This may also affect the timing of the manifest - if the original manifest is a rolling dvr window of 6 fragments at 10 seconds each, and the injected text is three fragments at eight seconds each, when one fragment is replaced the manifest will be shorter by two seconds, when two fragments are replaced the manifest will be shorter by four seconds, etc.
+This may also affect the timing of the manifest - if the original manifest is a rolling dvr window of 6 fragments at 10 seconds each, and the injected text is 3 fragments at 8 seconds each, when one fragment is replaced the manifest will be shorter by 2 seconds, when two fragments are replaced the manifest will be shorter by 4 seconds, etc.

+  ---

+  Still TODO: proxy URI attributes in manifest tags, support key file switching for injected text